ceetaro/Suitkaise/docs/sktime/concept.md

 ## 1. Overview

 `sktime` provides comprehensive timing functionality that goes far beyond basic `time.time()` calls, offering specialized classes and utilities for different timing scenarios.
-It's designed to <u>**save you time**</u> and be a foundational piece in your development process.
+It's designed to <u>**save you time**</u> and be a foundational piece in your development process. `sktime` is THREAD SAFE!

 ## 2. Core Concepts

-`sktime` transforms timing from a manual, error-prone process into an *intuitive, powerful toolkit* that is extremely easy to use.
+`sktime` transforms timing from a manual, error-prone process into an *intuitive, powerful, and easy to use* toolkit.
 Whether you need quick performance measurements, sophisticated statistical analysis, or specialized timing behaviors like rate limiting, `sktime` provides the right tool for the job in as few lines of code as possible.

 People and AI alike can easily understand the concepts in `sktime` much better than reading several files of time related code, and `sktime` is much better than simple `time.*()` calls.
+Here's why.

 **Key principles:**
 - **Simplicity**: Common operations are 1-2 lines, complex operations are less than 10.